 Gallup Park in Ann Arbor is one of the most popular recreation locations in the area.
 The park spans 69 acres around Geddes Pond.
 Located at 3000 Fuller Rd just off US 23 and Geddes Road Gallup Park is home to the Centennial Universal Access Playground.
 Gallup Park hosts many great features such as miles of scenic walkways with wooden bridges, two playgrounds, a canoe livery, locations perfect for fishing (don’t eat the fish), two picnic shelters, restrooms, picnic areas and grills, and over three miles of paved trails.
 Paved trails may be used for biking, walking or jogging.
+If you like kayaking, then check out the Kayaking the Huron River from Barton Dam to Gallop Park experience.
 Additionally, guests may bring their leashed dogs to join them for a day at this park.

 Gallup Park Parking